Pleasley Colliery: 1872–1879

-In 1872 a lease for the extraction of coal from the Top Hard seam, together with the construction and operation of a colliery, was granted to the Stanton Iron Company by William Edward Nightingale, the father of the famous Victorian nursing pioneer, Florence Nightingale.
+In 1870, the Stanton Iron Company (SIC) began looking for a new colliery to provide additional fuel for their blast furnanaces and, having learnt that good coal had been discovered in a borehole at Pleasley a few miles east of their new one at Teversal, they began negotiations with the landowner and in 1872 a lease for the extraction of coal from the Top Hard seam, together with the construction and operation of a colliery, was granted to the Company by William Edward Nightingale, the father of the famous Victorian nursing pioneer, Florence Nightingale.
 (Florence is reputed to have “turned the first sod” at the commencement of sinking).
 William (né Shore) was lord of the manor of Pleasley, having bought the manor in 1823 for £38,000.
 He died in a tragic accident in 1874 and the manor passed to his other daughter, Parthenon, the wife of Sir Harry Verney.
 A large field on the brow of the hill overlooking the River Meden valley was chosen and work soon started on levelling the site and preparing the surface infrastructure and access roads.

 During 1873 sinking commenced at the two 14.5 ft. diameter shafts and the engine-houses were constructed in time for the installation the following year of two pairs of steam winding engines built by the Worsley Mesnes Iron Co which were initially used for powering the pumps.
 The sinking soon ran into difficulties due to the high volumes of water encountered in the first 150 yds and progress was halted for four to five months after the sinking pumps had been overwhelmed.
-In order to deal with the large feeders of water now encountered, four 18" diameter pumps were then installed in the № 1 shaft and sinking at the № 2 shaft was discontinued.
+In order to deal with the large feeders of water now encountered, four 18" diameter pumps were then installed in the No. 1 shaft and sinking at the No. 2 shaft was discontinued.
 The subsequent impact of the pumping was considerable, with wells and springs over a wide area drying up and the water disappearing from the Mansfield quarries almost 3 miles away.